 Blogilates also has a whole host of body positivity tips, life hacks and healthy, vegan recipes to help you become your best self in both body and mind.

 Why work out?

-It's at times like this when we need to remind ourselves why we work-out and the buzz we get from it.
+It's at times like these when we need to remind ourselves why we work out and the buzz we get from it.

 Aside from the obvious incentive to shape up for your next Dream Challenge and reach your fitness goals, exercise also works wonders for our mental health.